SoftAkami/celery-tutorial/README.md

 Requirements
- - Set task priority
+ - Send task that need to execute immidiately to the front
  - Send job to particular queue
  - Able to see what is in queue
  - Able to see what is in progress
- - Able to find worker handling the task
+ - Able to find consumer handling the task

 ## Celery
  - Celery is a distributed task queue library written in Python.